Lullabot/information-security-policy/appendix/device-checklist.md

 ## Computers

 - [ ] All computers have a [complex password](access/passwords.md), at least 16 characters long.
-If you add your passwords to 1password, 1password will tell you the strenght of the password; try to get "excellent" strength.
+If you add your passwords to 1password, 1password will tell you the strength of the password; try to get "excellent" strength.
 Do NOT use guessable patterns like: family names, birthdays, the word “lullabot”, etc.
 - [ ] All computer [hard drives are encrypted](physical/hard-drive-encryption.md) with FileVault, Bitlocker, or equivalent.
 - [ ] Confirm firewall is enabled.
 Document work tasks that require disabling firewall; share with [security@lullabot.com](mailto:security@lullabot.com).
 - [ ] Confirm no guest accounts are enabled.